techidaily/site-video-creation-software/source/_posts/the-best-free-avi-video-rotators-for-windows-mac-android-and-iphone-in-year.md

 Did you rush to record a video in a mistaken direction?
 Or were you just excited to film the moments without noticing the position of your camera?
 Whatever the case, if you regret recording the clip at the incorrect angle, here’s your chance to do the alteration.
 The article includes the **top 16 best free AVI video rotators** you can use on MAC, Windows, iPhone, Android, and online.
 Plus, if you’re looking for a single platform to rotate or flip videos, you can learn the complete process by following the step-by-step Filmora Video Editor tutorial that works on MAC and Windows.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://eaxpv-info.techidaily.com/new-bridging-soundscapes-and-visuals-essentials-for-innovative-asmr-videos-for-2024/"><u>[New] Bridging Soundscapes & Visuals – Essentials for Innovative ASMR Videos for 2024</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/ast-track-a-step-by-step-guide-for-swiftly-deleting-comments-on-youtube/"><u>[New] Fast Track  A Step by Step Guide for Swiftly Deleting Comments on YouTube</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/new-in-2024-easy-steps-to-activate-a-full-screen-grid-on-google-meet/"><u>[New] In 2024, Easy Steps to Activate a Full-Screen Grid on Google Meet</u></a></li>
-<li><a href="https://youtube-help.techidaily.com/new-perfect-pitches-and-polished-pictures-music-mixing-for-youtube/"><u>[New] Perfect Pitches and Polished Pictures  Music Mixing for YouTube</u></a></li>
-<li><a href="https://fox-helps.techidaily.com/new-the-best-brain-teasers-selecting-prime-trivia-channels-for-2024/"><u>[New] The Best Brain Teasers - Selecting Prime Trivia Channels for 2024</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/new-ultimate-list-of-top-15-gratis-pc-screen-captures-for-2024/"><u>[New] Ultimate List of Top 15 Gratis PC Screen Captures for 2024</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/updated-in-2024-the-hottest-tiktok-personalities-to-elevate-your-drive/"><u>[Updated] In 2024, The Hottest TikTok Personalities to Elevate Your Drive</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-exclusive-tips-to-elevate-your-canva-projects-by-10x/"><u>2024 Approved  Exclusive Tips to Elevate Your Canva Projects by 10X</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/2024-approved-perfecting-presentation-adding-textures-to-your-project/"><u>2024 Approved  Perfecting Presentation  Adding Textures to Your Project</u></a></li>
-<li><a href="https://techidaily.com/how-to-transfer-whatsapp-from-apple-iphone-15-plus-to-other-iphone-15-devices-drfone-by-drfone-transfer-whatsapp-from-ios-transfer-whatsapp-from-ios/"><u>How To Transfer WhatsApp From Apple iPhone 15 Plus to other iPhone 15 devices? | Dr.fone</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/in-2024-5-ways-to-track-oneplus-nord-n30-5g-without-app-drfone-by-drfone-virtual-android/"><u>In 2024, 5 Ways to Track OnePlus Nord N30 5G without App | Dr.fone</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/in-2024-top-pick-screen-capture-tools-for-apple-devices/"><u>In 2024, Top Pick  Screen Capture Tools for Apple Devices</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/in-2024-ultimate-capture-tool-for-windows-10-professional/"><u>In 2024, Ultimate Capture Tool for Windows 10 - Professional</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-3d-animation-software-showdown-free-vs-paid-options-for-every-budget/"><u>New In 2024, 3D Animation Software Showdown Free Vs. Paid Options for Every Budget</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-alternatives-to-gopro-quik-for-pc-video-editing-made-easy/"><u>New In 2024, Alternatives to GoPro Quik for PC Video Editing Made Easy</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-beyond-quik-exploring-the-best-pc-video-editing-software-for-gopro-users/"><u>New In 2024, Beyond Quik Exploring the Best PC Video Editing Software for GoPro Users</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-final-cut-pro-voice-over-secrets-boost-your-audio-game/"><u>New In 2024, Final Cut Pro Voice Over Secrets Boost Your Audio Game</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-from-hours-to-minutes-how-to-rapidly-cut-large-videos-on-mac/"><u>New In 2024, From Hours to Minutes How to Rapidly Cut Large Videos on Mac</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-hop-to-it-wondershare-filmora-easter-sale-get-your-discount-now/"><u>New In 2024, Hop to It!
-Wondershare Filmora Easter Sale - Get Your Discount Now</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-how-to-edit-video-files-on-mac-os-x-yosemite/"><u>New In 2024, How to Edit Video Files on Mac OS X Yosemite</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-must-have-3d-video-editing-software-for-creators/"><u>New In 2024, Must-Have 3D Video Editing Software for Creators</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-the-ultimate-list-top-10-free-webm-video-editors-you-need-to-try/"><u>New In 2024, The Ultimate List Top 10 Free WebM Video Editors You Need to Try</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-voice-over-made-easy-final-cut-pro-tips-and-tricks-for-beginners/"><u>New In 2024, Voice Over Made Easy Final Cut Pro Tips and Tricks for Beginners</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-what-you-need-is-user-friendly-ways-to-put-together-film-while-helping-you-add-fancy-creative-effects-and-perfect-for-sharing-well-show-you-3-ea/"><u>New In 2024, What You Need Is User-Friendly Ways to Put Together Film While Helping You Add Fancy Creative Effects and Perfect for Sharing.
-Well Show You 3 Easy Steps</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-with-more-people-using-iphone-as-video-cameras-one-of-the-bigger-issues-is-not-noticing-the-proper-orientation-of-the-video-here-we-provide-a-li/"><u>New In 2024, With More People Using iPhone as Video Cameras, One of the Bigger Issues Is Not Noticing the Proper Orientation of the Video.
-Here We Provide a List of Free Tools that You Can Easily Correct the Orien</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-install-kinemaster-on-mac-a-comprehensive-guide-for-2024/"><u>New Install KineMaster on Mac A Comprehensive Guide for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-is-avs-video-editor-worth-it-an-honest-review-for-2024/"><u>New Is AVS Video Editor Worth It?
-An Honest Review for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-macs-top-video-editing-software-adobe-premiere-pro-for-pros-for-2024/"><u>New Macs Top Video Editing Software Adobe Premiere Pro for Pros for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-say-goodbye-to-color-inconsistencies-powerdirectors-best-practices-for-2024/"><u>New Say Goodbye to Color Inconsistencies PowerDirectors Best Practices for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-screen-and-webcam-recording-the-top-10-windows-10-tools/"><u>New Screen and Webcam Recording The Top 10 Windows 10 Tools</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-the-art-of-audio-editing-a-comprehensive-fcp-tutorial-for-2024/"><u>New The Art of Audio Editing A Comprehensive FCP Tutorial for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-the-best-of-both-worlds-top-split-screen-video-editing-apps-for-ios-and-android/"><u>New The Best of Both Worlds Top Split-Screen Video Editing Apps for iOS & Android</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-the-best-of-the-best-top-rated-2d-animation-software-free-trials-and-paid-plans-for-2024/"><u>New The Best of the Best Top-Rated 2D Animation Software Free Trials & Paid Plans for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-the-ultimate-guide-to-freezing-frames-in-videos-updated/"><u>New The Ultimate Guide to Freezing Frames in Videos (Updated)</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-the-ultimate-list-of-free-online-video-trimmers-2023-edition-for-2024/"><u>New The Ultimate List of Free Online Video Trimmers 2023 Edition for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-vn-video-editor-pro-apk-we-put-its-editing-capabilities-to-the-test/"><u>New VN Video Editor Pro Apk We Put Its Editing Capabilities to the Test</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-voice-over-mastery-essential-fcp-recording-hacks-for-2024/"><u>New Voice Over Mastery Essential FCP Recording Hacks for 2024</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/perfecting-the-art-of-audio-in-audacity-professionally/"><u>Perfecting the Art of Audio in Audacity Professionally</u></a></li>
-<li><a href="https://howto.techidaily.com/play-store-not-working-on-sony-xperia-1-v-8-solutions-inside-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Play Store Not Working On Sony Xperia 1 V?
-8 Solutions Inside | Dr.fone</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/premiere-rush-too-expensive-check-out-these-4-affordable-alternatives/"><u>Premiere Rush Too Expensive?
-Check Out These 4 Affordable Alternatives</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/the-richest-rewarded-creators-on-youtube-for-2024/"><u>The Richest Rewarded Creators on YouTube for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/the-ultimate-list-of-3d-video-editing-software-free-and-paid-for-2024/"><u>The Ultimate List of 3D Video Editing Software Free & Paid for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"